 Your Ultimate Guide for Elementary Unplugged Coding Activities includes 20+ projects that teach real coding concepts while emphasizing computer science mindsets - all with minimal prep and zero tech devices required.

 How can you teach coding without computers?
 The key is to provide hands-on, engaging learning experiences that encourage children to think like a coder.
-This means projects that foster resilience, creative problem solving, critical thinking, and logical reasoning - the same skills used by computer scientists every day!
+This means projects that foster resilience, critical thinking, logical reasoning, and creative problem solving skills for students- the same skills used by computer scientists every day!

 Perfect for when you need a ready-to-go mini-lesson!
 These unplugged coding activities worksheets were inspired by Kodable.
 Click here to learn more about Kodable.